 The pest in Amsterdam

-Source: Much of the information in ‘Amsterdam Rembrandt museum’, was taken from the book: ‘Amsterdam, A brief life of the city’ by Geert Mak.
+Source: Much of the information in this article was taken from the book: ‘Amsterdam, A brief life of the city’ by Geert Mak.